-As the sample size $N$ increases, an increasing proportion of the $X(s_n)$ becomes close to $X$, so operator \refeq{hatC-cen} approaches zero.
-Consequently, the first eigenvalue of \refeq{hatC-cen} tends to zero, as $N$ increases.
-This is confirmed by simulations. } Ten simulated $\hv_1$, with $e_1(t) = \sqrt{2}\sin(2\pi t), \ e_2(t) = \sqrt{2}\cos(2\pi t)$, $\la=0.5,$ are shown in Figure \ref{f:tenXi}.
 The EFPC $\hv_1$ is a linear combination of $e_1$ and $e_2$ with random weights.
 As formula \refeq{f-ex} suggests, the function $e_1$ is likely to receive a larger weight.
 The weights, and so the simulated $\hv_1$, cluster because both $Z_1$ and $Z_2$ are standard normal. \end{example}